scalar-labs/cassy/docs/getting-started.md

 # URI of a blob store to manage backup files.
 scalar.cassy.server.storage_base_uri=s3://your-bucket
-# If instead you want to use a regular file system as a storage
+# If instead you want to use a remote file system as a storage
 # scalar.cassy.server.storage_base_uri=ssh://user@host/path/to/folder

 # Type of storage that Cassy uses to store backup files (aws_s3, azure_blob, file_storage)